ABOVE: Illustration from King (1888) based on Forbes (1880) collection in Sumatra illustrated below. The type is from

 Sarawak: The records for Bukit Lima (Sibu) and Padawan Hotsprings near Kuching most likely refer to Ficus consociata.
 Not listed by Anderson for Sarawak (1980.
 One record for Lambir.
 See Harrison 2003.

 Kalimantan: Sambas (N. West Kalimantan).
 Not recorded for Gunung Palung by Laman and Weiblen.
 Singapore Herbarium has no Borneo collections and neither has Kew.

 Range: Vietnam, Thailand , Philippines, Java, Sumatra and Borneo.
 The type is from Singapore.
 Many herbarium collections from the Malay Peninsula and S. Thailand are either F. kochummeniana or F. consociata.

-There is a strong possibility that this fig is either a rare hybrid between F. consociata and F. annulata or a variation of F. consociata.
+There is a strong possibility that this fig is either (1) A rare hybrid between F. consociata and F. annulata or (b) A variety of F. consociata.